Following Amelia dot Calm

 Mom responds with terse confidence,

 “Your Gramps had too much time on his hands and this whole internet thing affected him, and now it’s affecting you.
 It’s nice you care but you can’t let it destroy your life.
 Really honey, I love you.
 Let it go.
 The world doesn’t need saving; not by you anyway.”
+Mom turns and smiles at Amelia, lovingly.

 Amelia tries to calm down her voice, but fails,

 “It’s up to the people to be ‘We the people!’
 Real change comes from within, from ‘real people’ that really care.”
-Amelia peaks with, “Our world needs people that believe in stewardship and it’s being led by people intent on ownership!”
+Amelia peaks with, “Our world needs people that believe in stewardship, and it’s being led by people intent on ownership!”

 Her Mom stays turned away, now simply staring into the sink.
 Mom obsessively thinks Amelia has lost her way and Amelia senses this.